enkidevs/curriculum/General/Networking/test-connectivity.md

 Note that `traceroute` might send multiple probes(packets) for each hop, displaying the RTT for each one of them.

-This command is available in both **Linux** and **OSX**, yet `tracepath` is only available in the former.
+This command is available on both **Linux** and **OS X**. `tracepath` is only available in the former.
-Keep in mind that there is also a Windows alternative of this command, called `tracert`, behaving the same way.
+Keep in mind that there is also a Windows alternative of this command, called `tracert`, behaving in the same way.

 ---
 ## Revision